Zakir176/Portify/README.md

-<h1 align="center">📊 .NET Portfolio Tracker</h1>
+<h1 align="center">💼 Portify</h1>

 <p align="center">
-  <b>A smart, modern portfolio tracker to manage all your investments — stocks, forex, crypto, real estate, and more — in one place.</b>
+  <b>Your all-in-one investment tracker — smart, simple, and built for clarity.</b>
 </p>

 ---

 ## 🚀 Overview

-The **.NET Portfolio Tracker** is a cross-platform investment management tool built with **.NET MAUI / ASP.NET Core** (depending on platform).
-It allows users to **track portfolio performance, asset allocation, and real-time values**, giving a complete view of personal wealth across markets.
+**Portify** is a clean, intuitive, and powerful portfolio tracker built with **.NET**.
+It helps users manage and monitor all their investments — from stocks and crypto to forex, real estate, and commodities — all in one dashboard.

+With Portify, you can **see where your money goes, how it grows, and what drives your returns**.

 ---

 ## ✨ Key Features

-- 📈 **Real-time Price Updates** — Fetch live prices using APIs for stocks, crypto, and forex
+- 📊 **Unified Portfolio View** — Track all your assets in one place
+- 💸 **Real-Time Prices** — Live updates from market APIs (stocks, crypto, forex)
-- 💰 **Portfolio Overview** — See total value, growth, and performance over time
+- 📈 **Performance Insights** — View total gains, losses, and returns over time
-- 🔔 **Smart Alerts** — Get notifications when assets rise or fall by a target percentage
+- 🔔 **Custom Alerts** — Get notified when prices move or targets hit
-- 🧾 **Detailed Analytics** — View gains/losses, diversification, and risk metrics
+- 🧠 **Smart Analytics** — Allocation, diversification, and trend insights
-- 🌍 **Multi-Asset Support** — Stocks, crypto, forex, commodities, and more
-- 🧮 **Auto-Sync or Manual Entry** — Add assets manually or link APIs/wallets
-- 🪙 **Currency Conversion** — Track everything in your preferred currency
+- 🌍 **Multi-Currency Support** — Convert all holdings into your base currency
-- 💡 **Data Visualization** — Interactive charts and summaries for better insights
-- 🔐 **Secure Storage** — Local or cloud-based data encryption for user safety
+- 🔐 **Secure by Design** — Data encryption and privacy-focused architecture

 ---